timnew/timnew.github.com/source/_posts/2012-10-25-pitfall-in-nokogiri-xpath-and-namespace.md

----
 layout: post
-title: "Pitfall in Nokogiri XPath and Namepace"
+title: Pitfall in Nokogiri XPath and Namepace
-description: ""
-date: 2012-10-25 11:35
 comments: true
-categories:
-category: ruby
+categories: ruby
-tags: ['ruby','nokogiri','xpath','namespace','pitfall']
+tags:
-sharing: true
-footer: false
+  - ruby
+  - nokogiri
+  - xpath
+  - namespace
+  - pitfall
+date: 2012-10-25 08:00:00
 ---
 `Nokogiri` is a really popular Xml and Html library for Ruby.
 People loves `Nokogiri` is not just because it is powerful and fast, the most important is its flexible and convenient.
 `Nokogiri` works perfect in most aspects, but there is a big pitfall when handling the xml namespace!